Student Handbook

 PERFECT ATTENDANCE

-To be eligible for perfect attendance, a student must be in attendance for a length of time equal to the state’s minimum hourly requirement for a school day.
-To have perfect attendance, a student’s attendance record must indicate that the actual days at year end is .99 or below or less than 420 minutes away from school for the entire year.
-Students who sign in late and check out early will accumulate time and when this time reaches 420 minutes or 7 hours, the student will be considered absent one day.
+To be eligible for perfect attendance, a student must be in attendance for a length of time equal to the state’s minimum hourly requirement for a school day and be considered “present” for the day.
+To have perfect attendance a student’s attendance record must indicate that the actual days absent at year’s end is .49 or below or less than 210 minutes away from school for the entire year.
+Students who sign in late and check out early will accumulate time and when this time reaches 211 minutes the student will be considered absent one day.

-- Any student arriving at school before 7:40 a.m. must report to the gymnasium.
-Two teachers are on duty each morning beginning at 7:00 a.m.
-Main Entrance unlocks at 7:00 a.m.
-Kindergarten entrance unlocks at 7:30 a.m.
+2. Any student arriving at school before 7:35am must report to the gymnasium.
+Two Teachers are on duty each morning beginning at 7:00am.
+The main entrance unlocks at 7:00am and the kindergarten entrance unlocks at 7:30am.

-- Persons wishing to sign any student out before the end of the school day must do so at the sign in/sign out area.
-Such persons must have their name listed on the student’s “yellow sign-out card”.
+6. Persons wishing to sign any student out before the end of the school day must do so at the sign in/sign out area.
+Such persons must have their name listed on the student’s sign-out card.
 Proof of identification is required.

-- The Warren County School System cannot be responsible for students arriving before 7:00 a.m. nor departing more than 15 minutes after the close of school.
+7. The Warren County School System cannot be responsible for students arriving before 7:00am nor departing more than 15 minutes after the close of school.
 It is the responsibility of the parent or guardian to make the proper arrangements to ensure that students arrive and depart from school on time.
-If you need early or late care, please enroll in The Extended Day Program.
-Students arriving before 7:00 a.m. and remaining after buses are loaded (3:15 p.m.) will be sent to The Extended Day Care Program.
+If you need after-school care, please enroll in the Extended Day Care Program.
+There are certain fees applied for the Extended Day Care Program.

-- Kindergarten and 1st grades students should be picked up and dropped off at the kindergarten entrance (1st drive to the right as you approach the building).
+8. Kindergarten and 1st grade students should be picked up and dropped off at the kindergarten entrance (1st drive to the right as you approach the building).
 Parents of 2nd – 5th graders should pick up and drop off children at the main front entrance (2nd driveway).
-Kindergarten entrance drop off begins at 7:30 a.m.
-Main entrance drop off begins at 7:00 a.m.
+Kindergarten entrance drop off begins at 7:30am.
+Main entrance drop off begins at 7:00am.
 If families with kindergarten and 1st graders have children from other grades, all students should be dropped off and picked up at the kindergarten entrance.

-- For safety reasons cars cannot park in the left lane of any drive.
-The left lanes MUST be kept open for emergency vehicles and wheel chair buses.
+9. For safety reasons cars cannot park in the left lane of any drive.
+The left lanes MUST be kept open for emergency vehicles and wheelchair buses.
 When dropping off your children at school, students must exit next to the yellow curb.
 DO NOT allow students to walk through traffic when being dropped off.
 We want to assure everyone’s safety by following this procedure.
 Bus lane drop off and parking is not allowed.

-- Please do not park on the front circle drive grass areas.
-Parking is available in the staff parking area or Kindergarten circle drive area.
-Traffic must be able to flow smoothly during the school day and at pick-up and drop off times.
+10. Please do not park on the front circle drive grass areas.
+Parking is available in the staff parking area or kindergarten circle drive area.
+Traffic must be able to flow smoothly during the school day and at pick-up and drop-off times.

 STUDENT DISCIPLINE

 It is important that students learn to develop self-discipline in order to be successful in school and in life.
 We ask all parents to discuss with your children the importance of good behavior and a positive attitude while at school.
-The Positive Behavior Support (PBS) rules at Hickory Creek Elementary School are to BE RESPECTFUL, BE RESPONSIBLE, and BE SAFE.
+The RTI2B expectations at Hickory Creek Elementary School are to BE RESPECTFUL, BE RESPONSIBLE, and BE SAFE.

 Such behavior as fighting, disrespect toward others, obscene language or destruction of school property will not be tolerated.
 Parents of students who repeatedly break rules will be called to school to resolve the problem.
 Students who disobey the school/district code of behavior are subject to school discipline ranging from loss of privileges to suspension/expulsion.
 Students who severely or continuously disturb the learning environment may be referred to the Warren County Schools Disciplinary Board.